1921042/program/program.md

 |        |        |
 |________|________|
 ```
-## 17:Write a program to cgeck the number is prime or not
+## 17:Write a program to check the number is prime or not
 ```
  #include<stdio.h>
  int main()